 Flooding is possible - be prepared

-Over the last 24 hours we have seen heavy rainfall in the Rase and Upper Ancholme area.
-The River Rase and upper reaches of the Ancholme are now rising, which will continue to cause flooding of low lying land and roads near the river from Thursday 14th November onwards.
-The A631 road at Bishopbridge is to be effected by flood water, resulting in some impacts on public safety.
-The Environment Agency recommends that you do not drive through flood water.
-We expect the river to remain high throughout the next few days.
+Over the last 12 hours we have seen heavy rainfall in the River Rase and Upper Ancholme area.
+This has fallen onto already saturated catchments.
+This means that the River Rase and upper reaches of the River Ancholme are now rising, which will lead to flooding of low lying land and roads close to the river from the afternoon on Sunday 23rd February onwards.
+A further band of rainfall is expected overnight and into Monday morning and we expect the river to remain high throughout the next few days.
+Our forecasts indicate that flooding to properties isn't likely and therefore flood warnings are not expected to be issued.
+Please avoid using low lying footpaths near local watercourses and plan driving routes to avoid low lying roads near rivers, which may be flooded.
 We are constantly monitoring river levels, and have staff in the field checking for blockages and clearing weedscreens.
-Please avoid using low lying footpaths near local watercourses and plan driving routes to avoid low lying roads near rivers, which may be flooded.
-This message will be updated on Friday 15th November or as the situation changes.
+This message will be updated by Monday 24th February, or as the situation changes.

 This information was last updated at